Tracking vs. Monitoring: Key Differences Explained

 - Task completion status

-- Keystroke logs and screen activity
+- Keystroke tracking and screen activity levels.
+In short activity logs.

 - Websites and applications used